-Assuming you mean you get 300 spam emails a day, I’ll agree that’s a fair amount.
-Between my various email accounts, I suspect that I get probably around half that.
+Assuming you mean you get 300 spam emails a day, I agree that’s a fair amount.
+Between my various email accounts, I suspect I probably get about the same.

 The question is not how to stop spam.
 Ultimately, there’s no way for you and me to do that.

-The questions are really how to deal with it when you get it so that it’s merely a minor annoyance rather than an overwhelming chore, and how to avoid it, or at least minimize it, in the first place.
+The question is really how to deal with it when you get it so it’s a minor annoyance rather than an overwhelming chore, and how to avoid it — or at least minimize it — in the first place.

-The bottom line is that anyone can send you email, period.
+The bottom line is, anyone can send you email, period.

 That’s good in that anyone who knows you and your email address can communicate with you via email.

 It’s also bad, since anyone who knows your email address can send you junk trying to sell you stuff or fool you into handing over your private information when you shouldn’t.